oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 ### Editorial Changes

 < A list of editorial changes since the last balloted version.
 This Editoral
-Changes section between the square brackets and including the square brackets will be deleted after a successful ballot and during the publication process. >
+Changes section, between the square brackets, and including the square brackets will be deleted after a successful ballot and during the publication process. >